President and CEO

 Rachel is a senior program officer at the Rodel Foundation.
 She works on the Foundation’s policy team supporting initiatives related to personalized learning and innovation.
 She is the facilitator of the Rodel Teacher Council.
 Prior to joining Rodel, she worked at Freire Charter School in Philadelphia, PA, where she was the director of research and quality assessment.
 Rachel received a Bachelor of Science in education and social policy from Northwestern University and a Master of Public Administration from the University of Pennsylvania’s Fels Institute of Government.

 Laurie is a communications associate at the Rodel Foundation.
-She is responsible for providing support for Rodel and outside partners’ projects, events, and communications.
+She is responsible for providing event and communications support for Rodel and external partners.
 Prior to joining the Rodel Foundation, Laurie was a sales and marketing support specialist at Arkieva Supply Chain Software, where she led a re-branding initiative and managed various analyst relationships.
 Laurie graduated from George Mason University in 2014 with Bachelor of Arts degree in communication with a concentration in public relations.
 She currently a member of the Metropolitan Wilmington Urban League Young Professionals, Kennett Square Rotaract Club and the National Coalition of 100 Black Women, Inc.

 Nancy is the director of operations at the Rodel Foundation.
 In her role, Nancy manages the Foundation operations and human resources, and is responsible for supporting the strategy of the organization including financial and grant management.
 Prior to joining the Rodel team, Nancy’ worked in higher education administration at the University of Delaware and undergraduate admissions at Villanova University and Saint Joseph’s University.
 Nancy has a Bachelor of Arts in communication from the University of Delaware.